redblade/confservicedss/doc/ECODA/scenario.md

 result: example-app-ve is scaled UP with +10% resources

-***scenario#1.4*** - skipping scaling UP for high resource usage with violation of SLAs of type 'active' WHEN a second violation of SLAs of type 'suspend' is received.
+<u>***scenario#1.4***</u> - skipping scaling UP because of high resource usage when SLA violations of type 'active' are received, WHEN a previous SLA violation of type 'suspend' was received.
 So, scaling UP is NOT required

 ```
 APPNAME=example-app-ve